omsheladia/GSoC-Blogpost/index.md

 Unfortunately I fell sick for a week which impacted my progress a lot.
 After getting a little better I started working again on the authentication part and I pushed some part.
 There were no errors thrown on my local system but that was not the case with the remote system.
 I was not sure about the part that I pushed and there was no way to test it.
 Yet I tried solving the pipeline errors thinking it might give away some clue to where I might be wrong.
 A lot of time was spent in this part yet I was trying my best till the end.
 By this time my number of commits had been increased very much.
-I squashed those commits and then again started to fix the pieline.
+I squashed those commits and then again started to fix the pipeline.
-After spending a lot of time I was able to fix pipeline, fixing 1 test part at a time.
+After spending a lot of time I was able to fix pipeline, by fixing 1 test part of the pipeline at a time.
 Since at this point there were no errors, I created a merge request.

 # Chapter 7: